giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

     ja      .LBB5_2
 ```

-In the case our index is higher the the biggeste valid index we jump straight to panic land:
+In the case our index is higher the the biggest valid index we jump straight to panic land:

 ```
 .LBB5_2: